harshan2602/Luv2Shop/README.md

 4. **Add Items to Your Cart:**

-   - When you find a product you want to purchase, click the "Add to Cart" button.
+   - Click "Add to Cart" for desired products.
-   - You can review and modify the contents of your shopping cart at any time.
+   - Review and modify your shopping cart at any time.

 5. **Proceed to Checkout:**